 Northern Echo - May 21st 1895

 Following this the club ventured into Scotland once more, staging a match at the Victoria Bridge ground in Aberdeen on 25th May.
 Once again "Tommy" was the focus of attention, and the crowd of 6,000 nicknamed her mother, who played at centre-forward, "Charlie".
 The Reds won 1-0 thanks to a goal from "Charlie".
 On 27th May a 1-1 draw was played at Links Park, Montrose.
 The Evening Telegraph commented on the goalkeeping of Mrs Graham who, it stated, was a native of Montrose.
-Two days later, on 29th May, they turned out at Balhousie Park, Dunkeld, Perth, where the Blues won by 3 goals to one.
+Two days later, on 29th May, they turned out at Balhousie Park, Perth, where the Blues won by 3 goals to one.

 Manchester was the next stop on the tour, and 3,000 spectators assembled to watch them at Broughton Rangers FC on 1st June.
 The game ended in a 2-0 win for the South team, and after the match a half-mile foot race was staged between two of the players - Miss Montrose of London and Miss Taylor of Liverpool.
 Miss Montrose was given a three yard start (how significant would this be over a half-mile?) and "won easily," but she fainted after the race.